-Subscribe now to receive a 10% discount on your first styling session!
+Subscribe now to receive a 10% discount on the Wardrobe Restart by Renata

 Summary: At the onslaught of the COVID-19 pandemic, Singapore-based start-up Girlsourced Tech launched its mobile app that offers on-demand professional styling services for ladies and a fashion community platform for crowdsourcing style votes.
 It is first in the region to do so, after spotting a gap in the market.
 Personalisation of style advice can help fashion consumers reform their shopping patterns to buy only what suits them best and what they really need.
 By leveraging on technology and digitising bespoke personal styling on a remote platform, the future of personal styling will not only be free to operate anytime and anywhere in the world, but also doing its part in the value chain of fashion sustainability.

 Sustainability of Sustainable Fashion

 In the last decade of fashion business, the demise of brick and mortar retail stores phased out brands which did not evolve with changing times.
 Retail demise has taken a new meaning during the COVID-19 pandemic.
 Zara-owner Inditex SA just announced the permanent closure of as many as 1,200 stores — and will pivot more aggressively toward selling online (WSJ, Jun 2020).
 This took place shortly after popular lingerie brand Victoria Secrets announced its permanent closure of 250 stores across the US and Canada due to dire sales losses of 46% (Forbes, May 2020).
 Having online presence was insufficient in keeping these brands from taking the hit.
 Whilst loyal customers grief with struggling brands during these hard times, fashion sustainability advocates might celebrate this as a rite of passage to a true circular economy.